uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 4. An array shall use shared ownership semantics to manage lifetime of the stored data blocks:

-   - Several arrays objects may own the same data block;
+   - Several array objects may own the same data block;

-   - The memory block is deallocated when either of the following happens:
+   - A memory block is deallocated when one of the following happens:

-     - The last remaining array owning data block is destroyed;
+     - The last remaining array owning the data block is destroyed;

-     - The last remaining array owning data block is assigned another memory block via ``operator=`` or ``reset()``;
+     - The last remaining array owning the data block is assigned another memory block via ``operator=`` or ``reset()``;

    - The data block is deallocated using the deleter object that is provided to array during construction.

 5. An array object may own no data.
-In this case, it is called **zero-sized**:
+An array like this is called **zero-sized**:

    - Pointers to the immutable and mutable data of the zero-sized array shall be ``nullptr``;
    - The data block size shall be ``0``.